List of named trains in Victoria

-The Victorian Railways and their successors operated a number of named passenger trains, both formal and informal.
-This page provides details on each of the less notable services, and links to main pages for the remainder.
+The Victorian Railways and their successor organisations operated numerous named passenger services, both officially and informally.

-Some of these services were named to draw attention to their prestige level of service; others were named because they ran a specific roster or schedule, and these names were more often informal and occasionally picked up by the Railways in an official capacity later.
+Some services were named to highlight their prestige and level of service.
+Others acquired names simply because they followed a particular roster or timetable.
+These latter names were often informal at first, and in some cases were later adopted by the Railways.

 Melbourne suburban region

-The Melbourne Suburban Region of the Victorian Railways' network was defined as all stations from the city centre to Dandenong, Gembrook (narrow gauge from Upper Ferntree Gully), Glen Waverley, Healesville, Hurstbridge, Mornington, Port Melbourne, Red Hill, Sandringham, Somerton, St Albans, St Kilda, Stony Point, Warburton, Werribee, Whittlesea and Williamstown.
+The Melbourne Suburban Region of the Victorian Railways network was defined as all stations from the city centre to Dandenong, Gembrook (narrow-gauge from Upper Ferntree Gully), Glen Waverley, Healesville, Hurstbridge, Mornington, Port Melbourne, Red Hill, Sandringham, Somerton, St Albans, St Kilda, Stony Point, Warburton, Werribee, Whittlesea and Williamstown.

 Suburban Rambler

-This name was allocated to tours which started in the city and ran to three or four random destinations in the suburban area.
+This name was allocated to tours that started in the city and ran to three or four random destinations in the suburban area.

 The Boat Train

-The Boat Train was a short-lived experiment that used a set of Tait trains, specially painted, on shuttle runs between Flinders Street station and Port Melbourne to meet ships arriving from overseas.
+The Boat Train was a short-lived experiment that used a set of Tait trains, specially painted, on shuttle runs between Flinders Street Station and Port Melbourne to meet ships arriving from overseas.

 Western and South Western region

-The Western and South Western Region of the Victorian Railways' network was defined as all stations on the Down (west) side of Sunshine towards Ballarat, and the Down (south-west) side of Werribee.
-These two mainlines ran through Ballarat to Adelaide, and through Geelong to Port Fairy respectively.
-The region also included the branches from these lines to Avoca via either Ararat or Maryborough, Balmoral, Bolangum, Buninyong, Carpolac, Casterton, Coleraine, Crowes via Beech Forrest (narrow gauge), Daylesford via Newlyn, Forrest, Fyansford, Grampians, Inglewood via Llanelly, Maroona via Gheringhap, Millewa South, Morkalla, Mortlake, Mount Gambier via Rennick, Panitya, Patchewollock, Portland, Queenscliff, Redan, Skipton, Timboon, Waubra, Wensleydale, Yaapeet, Yanac and Yelta.
+The Western and South Western Region of the Victorian Railways network was defined as all stations on the Down (west) side of Sunshine towards Ballarat, and the Down (south-west) side of Werribee.
+These two mainlines ran through Ballarat to Adelaide, and through Geelong to Port Fairy, respectively.
+The region also included the branches from these lines to Avoca via either Ararat or Maryborough, Balmoral, Bolangum, Buninyong, Carpolac, Casterton, Coleraine, Crowes via Beech Forest (narrow-gauge), Daylesford via Newlyn, Forrest, Fyansford, Grampians, Inglewood via Llanelly, Maroona via Gheringhap, Millewa South, Morkalla, Mortlake, Mount Gambier via Rennick, Panitya, Patchewollock, Portland, Queenscliff, Redan, Skipton, Timboon, Waubra, Wensleydale, Yaapeet, Yanac and Yelta.

 Fruit Flyer

-The Fruit Flyer (Also known as the Mildura Fruit Flyer) was a fast overnight freight train operated by the Victorian Railways to bring fruit produce from the Mildura district to the Melbourne Markets.
+The Fruit Flyer (also known as the Mildura Fruit Flyer) was a fast overnight freight train operated by the Victorian Railways to bring fruit from the Mildura district to the Melbourne Markets.
 It first ran on 13 October 1958.

 It departed Mildura at 17:00, loading at Irymple, Red Cliffs, Carwarp and Hattah before running express to Dynon Freight Terminal arriving at 03:00.
 To allow it to operate at the line speed of 110 km/h, the wagons were fitted with bogies similar to those fitted on passenger carriages.

 It initially operated three times weekly on Monday, Wednesday and Friday nights, but within a few weeks this had increased to four times.
 By 1961 it was running six times a week, Sunday to Friday.